 Q3: Which mineral is better for anxiety?

-It has been demonstrated that magnesium helps regulate mood and lessens the symptoms of anxiety.
+It has been demonstrated that magnesium helps regulate mood and lessen the symptoms of anxiety.

 Q4: Should I rely on supplements?